-Imagine the impact of this if you are running a solo business?
-It means that you’re left feeling flustered, lost and not getting anything done, and doubting yourself.
+Imagine the impact of this if you are running a solo business.
+It means that you’re left feeling flustered, lost not getting anything done, and doubting yourself.

-Now, imagine the impact of that person within a team or an organization?
+Now, imagine the impact of that person within a team or an organisation.

 If that overworking person is a manager (and I’ve worked with these) then their team ends up walking on eggshells to appease their boss and avoid getting sprayed.
 The team may feel pressured to also work long hours, may lose confidence in themselves.
 Everyone in the team feels stressed.

 If that overworking person is an employee (and I’ve worked with these), they may feel entitled to more money, better conditions or elevated status.
 But remember that overwork usually means poor quality output, and possibly a low volume of it, so the person who overworks